-Ships in the Night was founded by theatre-maker Sheryl Hill to create work scrutinising the issues within contemporary society that in ten, twenty, even one hundred years time, we’ll look back and wonder why we didn’t interrogate them more when we had the chance.
+Ships in the Night creates work scrutinising the issues within contemporary society that in ten, twenty, even one hundred years time, we’ll look back and wonder why we didn’t interrogate them more when we had the chance.

-Pangolin, created by Sheryl Hill and Jon Boustead, presented in association with the Born Free Foundation, will tour to theatres this autumn 2019.
+Pangolin, created by Sheryl Hill and Jon Boustead, presented in association with the Born Free Foundation, will tour to theatres in spring 2020.

 “They’re poaching for pangolins, one of a kind,